-Switch into ‘company mode’ when you go from your personal account!
+Switch into ‘company mode’ when you go from your account!

-When you post to your own personal social media accounts you are already in tune with your audience.
-You know that Aunt Millie will be offended if you swear, that your sexist jokes will rile your sister, and your racist jokes that might seem hilarious down the local pub, will certainly cause offense to a number of your connections.
+When you post to your private social media accounts, you’re already in tune with your audience.
+You know that Aunt Millie will be offended if you swear and that your sexist jokes will rile your sister.
+Your racist jokes that might seem hilarious down the local pub will undoubtedly hurt a number of your connections.

 So, what do you do?
-You either instinctively know what is appropriate, and work your page as if you were everyone’s best friend.
+You either instinctively know what’s appropriate, and work your page as if you were everyone’s best friend.
 (Which you are!…)

 … Or you post what you want, including strongly worded political and religious opinions as well as jokes that might be inappropriate for parts of your network.
 The people who do this kind of thing often think that “if they don’t like it, then it’s their problem”.
 Over time, people who don’t like it will unfriend, unfollow or mute your ramblings.

-When you are posting to a company page then you are speaking as the ‘Company Spokesperson’ or the ‘Press Team’ there are rules that need to be followed.
-Not my rules, or even your company rules, but rules of sensible advertising and streamlined communication.
+When you are posting to a company page, then you’re speaking as the ‘Company Spokesperson’ or the ‘Press Team’.
+Some practices need to get followed — not my rules, or even your companies, but rules of sensible advertising and streamlined communication.

 1)Don’t speak as yourself unless you identify yourself.

-So, if you have been at the company for 10 years, play golf on a Wednesday, and hate Vegetarians, this is not something to put on a company update bearing the company logo.
+So, if you’ve been at the company for ten years, play golf on a Wednesday, and hate Vegetarians, this is not something to put on a company update bearing the company logo.
 What kind of professional company would do this?

-See every social media update as a mini-press release that is being posted by the Press Team.
-If you want to offer any strong opinions that might cause offense or controversy, post them to your own personal page, then decide whether this message is appropriate for the company.
-If it is appropriate, then your personal post can be shared by the company page.
-Then a reader can see who is expressing the opinion.
+See every social media update as a mini-press release that’s being posted by the Press Team.
+If you want to offer any strong opinions that might cause offence or controversy, post them to your page.
+Then you can confer with colleagues before deciding whether this message is suitable for the company.
+If it’s appropriate, then your post can be shared by the company page.
+Then a reader can see who’s expressing the opinion.

 2) Don’t be negative.